 - Take the Raspberry Pi out of its box

 - Find the camera port on the Raspberry Pi (between the HDMI and jack port)

-It’s the only one that fit the cable width, and it may be written “CAMERA” on the main board, you’ll find it easily 🙂
+You’ll find it easily because it’s the only one that fit the cable width, and it may be written “CAMERA” on the main board.

 - Before plugging the cable, you may need to remove the plastic film and lightly pull the black plastic

 - Plug the cable and push the black plastic to hold the cable inside